acm-mu/CyberTA/README.md

 # CyberTA - Discord Queue Bot

-CyberTA was designed in the COVID-19 pandemic to help Operating Systems TA with their queue based office hours.
+CyberTA was designed in the COVID-19 pandemic to help Operating Systems TAs with their queue based office hours.
 The inspiration came from other twitch.tv bots that allowed users to be put in a queue for games.
 It uses Discord.js and Heroku apps to create a 24/7 bot that monitors multiple text-channels.

 # Commands
   - `!ping` - simple test that responds "pong"